Seppli11/ZHAW-Summary/summaries/24FS/CCP2/Kubernetes.md

 As one can see in the flow chart above, pods are deployed atomically, meaning either all containers run, or all of them are terminated.
 If a pod dies (e.g. a container of the pod crashes or the cluster node containing the pod crashes) Kubernetes doesn't bother to bring the pod back up.
 Instead, a new pod is deployed in its place (and a such, the pod has a new pod ID and a new IP address).
 Pods are treated as cattle in the analogy *pets vs cattle*.

+### Namespace

+A namespace can be used to separate different applications.
+Furthermore, it's possible to write policies which limit the resources for the namespace.

+All namespace get be viewed by `kubectl get namespaces`

 ### Replication

 <img src="./res/Kubernetes/image-20240306083827083.png" alt="image-20240306083827083" style="zoom: 33%;" />